hinantin/squoia/README.md

 ### The Squoia Repository

-The contents of this repository was forked fs rom the Squoia Repository, you can cite this work as following:
+The contents of this repository were forked fs rom the Squoia Repository, you can cite this work as following:

 ```
 @phdthesis{rios2015basic,